natenka/pyneng-book-en/docs/source/book/14_regex/4_re_groups.rst

     In [22]: match.group('address')
     Out[22]: '10.0.12.1'

-It is also very useful that with the groupdict() method you can get a dictionary where the keys are the names of groups and the values are the substrings that correspond to them:
+It is also very useful that with groupdict() method you can get a dictionary where keys are the names of groups and values are the substrings that correspond to them:

 .. code:: python

     In [23]: match.groupdict()
     Out[23]: {'address': '10.0.12.1', 'intf': 'FastEthernet0/1'}

-And then you can add groups to the regular expression and rely on their name instead of order:
+And then you can add groups to regular expression and rely on their name instead of order:

 .. code:: python